ptiede/Comrade.jl/paper/paper.md

 `Comrade` is a package for modeling different radio astronomy source structures.
 It has been designed to allow for complicated source structures to be constructed from simple geometric models, and then be compared to data. `Comrade` is targeted to very-long-baseline-interferometry researchers.
 It will be valuable for analyzing what source structures are supported by the data, in a Bayesian modeling framework.
 By modeling the VLBI imaging problem as a Bayesian inverse problem, `Comrade` can provide uncertainty quantification of image structures, that are not typically possible with typical tools.

-`Comrade` is written in Julia and is designed to take advantage of Julia's differentiable programming, and
+`Comrade` is written in Julia and is designed to take advantage of Julia's differentiable programming, and high-performance nature.
+Julia was chosen to allow for end-users to incorporate their own source structure models, while maintaining high-performance.

-Very-long-baseline interfeometry (VLBI) is capable of producing the highest resolution images ever produced.
-In 2019 the first ever image of a black hole was presented in

 # Statement of need